Kispert, No. 8 Gonzaga top Southern Miss 94-69 at Atlantis

+Joel Ayayi added 21 points and 12 rebounds for the Bulldogs (7-0), who had no trouble against a team picked to finish last in Conference USA.

-Gonzaga didn’t have 6-foot-10 senior Killian Tillie, a preseason all-West Coast Conference pick who recently returned from an October knee surgery but isn’t back to full strength.
-Coach Mark Few said Tillie’s knee swelled up after the plane ride to the Bahamas for the three-games-in-three-days tournament at the Atlantis resort, so the team decided to be ”very, very cautious” and that Tillie’s status ”truly is a gametime decision.”
+Killian Tillie, a preseason all-West Coast Conference pick, didn’t play.
+He recently made his season debut after knee surgery and said Tuesday he was still working his way back to full strength at the start of a three-games-in-three days tournament at the Atlantis resort.

-”I just think it’s going to be like that, see how it starts reacting to him playing,” Few said. ”He played two games right before we left in like four days.
-I think the long plane ride might have led to it.
-It’s just a matter of getting all that swelling out of it and we’ll see what happens (Thursday).”

-Tillie’s absence didn’t matter as much Wednesday night as Gonzaga made 20 of 29 shots (69%) and 7 of 10 3s in the opening half to lead 53-32 by the break against the Golden Eagles (2-4).
+It didn’t matter on Wednesday night as Gonzaga made 20 of 29 shots (69%) and 7 of 10 3s in the opening half to lead 53-32 by the break against the Golden Eagles (2-4).

-And Kispert’s rediscovered shooting touch was at the heart of it.
-The 6-foot-7 junior had made just 3 of 24 shots and 2 of 17 3-pointers in the past three games, but hit 9 of 11 shots and 7 of 8 from behind the arc on Wednesday night.

-”He didn’t struggle tonight,” Southern Miss coach Jay Ladner said. ”My gosh, he put on a shooting clinic.”

 BIG PICTURE

-Southern Miss: Ladner arrived knowing his team faced a step up in competition, noting that the game and the tournament overall is an opportunity to ”experience what big-time Division I basketball is supposed to look like.”
-The result was watching Gonzaga roll along and lead by 32 points midway through the second half.
+Southern Miss: First-year coach Jay Ladner arrived knowing his team faced a step up in competition.
+The Golden Eagles got down big in this one, though they shot better (46%) after halftime and made 11 of 22 3s for the game.

-Gonzaga: Getting Kispert going was a needed boost, while Ayayi made 9 of 12 shots and all three of his 3-point tries after entering the tournament averaging 6.7 points.
-Few is hoping that carries over into Thursday and Friday with Tillie’s status in question.
+Gonzaga: Getting Kispert going was a needed boost.
+He finished 9 of 11 from the field and 7 of 8 from behind the arc.
+The hope for coach Mark Few is that it carries over into Thursday and Friday.

 UP NEXT

-Southern Miss: The Golden Eagles moved to the losers’ bracket and will face No. 13 Seton Hall on Thursday.
+Southern Miss: The Golden Eagles moved to the losers’ bracket to face the Oregon-Seton Hall loser on Thursday.

-Gonzaga: The Bulldogs advanced to the winners’ bracket to face No. 11 Oregon on Thursday.
+Gonzaga: The Bulldogs advanced to the winners’ bracket to face the Oregon-Seton Hall winner on Thursday.

 —